GuinnBaileyK/cs102-F2020-lab1-kellan/writing/reflection.md

 TODO: Please provide a response to this question!

-## After completing this assignment, what is task that you want to practice more?
+## After completing this assignment, what is a task that you want to practice more?
 Why?

 TODO: Please provide a response to this question!